 Digitization, digital businesses, and digital transformation

-With more efficient digital data, businesses went through digitalization over the last few years: they started using applications and databases and started using data for decision making.
+With more efficient infrastructures and digital data, businesses went through digitalization over the last few years.
+They started using applications and databases and started using data for decision making.
 Having data on digital format allows us to mix it and operate with it, to run functions and to use statistical models for decision making.